Climate and Average Weather Year Round in Caribou Maine, United States

 Caribou experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.0 months, from June 15 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 3% of the time.
-The muggiest day of the year is July 30, with muggy conditions 11% of the time.
+The month with the most muggy days in Caribou is July, with 2.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.